saul/fsharp-type-safety-talk/slides.md

     `error FS0039: The field, constructor or member 'Split' is not defined.` ]

+--

+.important[
+There are no implicit conversions.
 We can't implicitly access the underlying string.
+]

 The only methods/functions available for `EmailAddress` are ones we write.